Fangshan, Beijing: Education

+Military

+The Beijing Military City, the new military headquarters of the PRC, which will be 10 times larger than the The Pentagon in the USA, is currently being built in the Fangshan district.

 Monuments and parks

 Fangshan district has a long history and many ancient sites.
 Best known is Zhoukoudian, location of the “Peking Man Site”, which has gained Fangshan the name of “Home of the Dragon”.
 The 3,000-year-old ruins of the Liulihe Site are housed in the Western Zhou Yan State Capital Museum.
 The famous Buddhist shrine of Yunju Temple has precious Buddhist relics, including “Sakyamuni’s Bone” and 14,278 stone slabs with sculpted Buddhist sutras.
 There are also the remains of the Christian (Jingjiao) Monastery of the Cross from the Yuan dynasty.
 There are many ancient towers, temples, town sites and other sites in Fangshan.
 Fangshan also has many scenic spots like Shidu’s karst landscape, the unique Stoneflower Cave and natural ancient forests in Shangfang Mountains.
 Ecologically, Fangshan has 554 kinds of wild plant and 22 kinds of wild animal.

 Fangshan, which is part of Beijing, and neighboring Hebei, together contain Fangshan Geopark.
 Certified as a National Geopark, and then as a regional geopark (Asia Pacific Geopark Network), it was admitted as a UNESCO Global Geopark in 2006.